 Contributors: (4/1/2013) Ladan Baghai-Ravary at Oxford University normalized the audio data to a common level, and filtered out the narrowband noise.

-Researchers employed at universities, and at companies with an interest in universal access technology, may download the data for free via ftp, wget or secure http from http://ifp-08.ifp.uiuc.edu/protected/UASPEECH/.
+Researchers employed at universities and government labs with an interest in universal access technology may download the data for free via ftp, wget or secure http from http://ifp-08.ifp.uiuc.edu/protected/UASpeech/.
 If you are interested in downloading the data, e-mail Mark Hasegawa-Johnson.
 Specify your name, the name of your institution, and your institutional surface mail address.

 Neuromotor disabilities such as cerebral palsy may hinder one's use of a keyboard.
 Automatic speech recognition (ASR) is now sufficiently accurate to provide an alternative user interface for some users with motor disability, but many users with cerebral palsy or closed head injury are unable to use current ASR programs because their disability includes a component of dysarthria: reduced speech intelligibility caused by neuromotor impairment.
 Standard automatic speech recognition systems work poorly for talkers with dysarthria.
 The UA-Speech database is intended to promote the development of user interface for talkers with gross neuromotor disorders and spastic dysarthria.